ZacharyTalis/alyx-multiplayer/README.md

 - The TF2Maps, SourceRuns, and Speedrun Tool Development communities.

 This repo's license is a copy of the [LiveSplit license](https://github.com/LiveSplit/LiveSplit/blob/master/LICENSE), since we stole a bunch of their code :)

+## Common compiling issues

+- `Only part of a ReadProcessMemory or WriteProcessMemory request was completed`: make sure you're compiling to x64!